saschazar21/rushhour/README.md

 - The time required to calculate the heuristic value for a state is higher than that of the the blocking heuristic.

-- Cars cannot count twice.
+- Cars never be counted twice.
 If a car was already considered as blocking, it must not count as blocking again, as the heuristic may overestimate in that case.
 If the car was already counted, it is considered as "moved", so it may, or may not be blocking another car.

 #### Results